MileHacker Logo

 • Frequency varies: every 10-20 minutes during peak hours, less frequent late in the evening.

-• Bus hours vary by route, most run early morning to late evening; weekend schedules may differ.
+• Bus hours vary by route, most run from early morning until late at night; weekend schedules may differ.

 Efficiency Advice

-• Download the Le Pass app for real-time tracking and pass purchases.
+• Download the Le Pass app for real-time management and pass purchases.

 • Always possess exact change if paying cash on board.